jo/sync-tank/migrations.md

   <figcaption>Foto by Gregor Martinus: Migration session at Offline Camp 2017 Berlin</figcaption>
 </figure>

-The [offline camp berlin 2017](http://offlinefirst.org/camp/berlin/) provided an excellent opportunity to discuss the strategy with members from the offline-first community and we gratefully appreciate the thoughtful comments from Gregor Martinus, Bradley Holt, Martin Stadler (a former immmr-colleage!) and others.
+The [offline camp berlin 2017](http://offlinefirst.org/camp/berlin/) provided an excellent opportunity to discuss the strategy with members of the offline-first community and we gratefully appreciate the thoughtful comments from Gregor Martinus, Bradley Holt, Martin Stadler (a former immmr-colleage!) and others.
 These discussions gave us a lot more confidence that we have found a robust approach that can persist through a number of challenging edge-cases.

 ### An eager server-side multi-version migration strategy